 With so many advanced lens technologies, it's easy to get confused.
-Here, we tackle some of the most common questions people have about polarized and non-polarized lenses.
+Here, we tackle some of the most common questions people have about polarized vs. non-polarized lenses.

 What does it mean when lenses are polarized?